kitsonk/kv-toolbox/README.md

 - `.setBlob(key, value, options?)` - Allows setting of arbitrarily size blob values as part of an atomic transaction.
-The values can be a byte `ReadableStream`, array buffer like, or a `Blob`.
+The values can be a byte `ReadableStream`, array buffer like, a `Blob` or a `File`.
 It will work around the constraints of Deno KV value sizes by splitting the value across multiple keys.

 - `.deleteBlob(key)` - Allows deletion of all parts of a blob value as part of